On-Page Optimization: The Anatomy of SEO and Your Web Page in 2020

 URLs are the most challenging to change in my experience once a post is indexed and ranking, so be sure to give each URL structure the appropriate amount of research and planning to ensure maximum success.
 Learn from my mistakes and avoid using dates in your URL structure, such as “on-page seo for 2020“.
 This may boost your short term rankings, but the further away you get from that year the less valuable that link structure will be.

 Use Keyword Modifiers for an Added Boost

-There are various ways you can modify your keywords to make them more appealing to searchers.
-For example, you can include words like “best”, “review”, “2018”, and “guide.”
+There are various ways you can modify your keywords to make them more appealing to searchers, hence the term keyword modifier.
+For example, you can include words like “best”, “review”, “2020”, and “guide.”

 These are common terms users add to the search terms they insert into Google.
 These are long tail versions of your keywords, which can help to drive more targeted visitors to your site.

 It's easier to rank for long tail keywords since there's less competition for them.

 Now think of the best modifiers people would type in to learn more about your product or services and start thinking of natural ways to implement them into your content, no different than people typing it in.